Cluster Stability Selection

 A function; the feature selection function used on each subsample by cluster stability selection.
 This can be any feature selection method; the only requirement is that it accepts the arguments (and only the arguments)

 X,y, andlambdaand returns an integer vector that is a subset of1:p.
 For example,fitfuncould be best subset selection or forward stepwise selection or LARS andlambdacould be the desired model size; orfitfuncould be the elastic net andlambdacould be a length-two vector specifying lambda and alpha.
-Default iscssLasso, an implementation of lasso (relying on the R packageglmnet), wherelambdamust be a positive numeric specifying the L1 penalty for thelasso.- sampling_type
+Default iscssLasso, an implementation of lasso (relying on the R packageglmnet), wherelambdamust be a nonnegative numeric specifying the L1 penalty for thelasso, or a named length-2 vectorc(lambda, alpha)for an elastic net fit (seecssLasso).- sampling_type

 A character vector; either "SS" or "MB".
 For "MB", all B subsamples are drawn randomly (as proposed by Meinshausen and Bühlmann 2010).
 For "SS", in addition to these B subsamples, the B complementary pair subsamples will be drawn as well (see Faletto and Bien 2022 or Shah and Samworth 2013 for details).
 Default is "SS", and "MB" is not supported yet.